Book Chats on Discoveries.

 This all recorded in www.lost-balkans.com.
 The story, as it unfolded has yielded a book, and numerous contacts throughout the world.

-The archive itself is shown below and one tiny clue...a postage stamp size slip of glued paper reading “Bulg.33/34” was our starting point.
+The archive itself is shown below and we started from one tiny clue...a postage stamp size slip of glued paper reading “Bulg.33/34” was our starting point.

 This can just be seen on the far right of the black slide box lid, in the central image below.